-A few decades ago, data for computers was stored externally in floppy drives (diskette).
+A few decades ago, computer data was stored externally in floppy drives (diskettes).
 For those who never saw one, it was a small plastic storage device, and the more recent ones were just a little larger and thicker than a credit card.
 They were the standard back then for storing drivers and media.

 Then came the Compact Disk.
-This was initially developed for sound/music storage but later adapted to store software and drivers too.
+This was initially developed for sound/music storage but later adapted to store software and drivers.

-For many years since their invention, optical disks were the ideal way to store data.
-Computers and parts manufacturers shipped their products with CDs having all the essential drivers and utilities stored for various components including the motherboard.
+Since their invention, optical disks have been the ideal data storage method.
+Computers and parts manufacturers shipped their products with CDs having all the essential drivers and utilities stored for various components, including the motherboard.

-However, as expected, the flow of time wasn’t too kind to CD drives either.
-With the high speed internet and its widespread availability, CD drives have too became obsolete on PCs now, particularly on laptops.
+However, as expected, the flow of time could have been more kind to CD drives.
+With the high-speed internet and widespread availability, CD drives have also become obsolete on PCs, particularly laptops.

-So this brings us to the question in hand, how to install motherboard drivers without CD Drive?
+So this brings us to the question: how to install motherboard drivers without CD Drive?

-CD drives, aka optical drives, have almost gone completely obsolete.
-Just as the Floppy Drive once became a part of digital museum, so is the PC optical drive on its way.
+CD drives, aka optical drives, have almost gone entirely obsolete.
+Just as the Floppy Drive once became a part of the digital museum, so is the PC optical drive on its way.

-The high speed internet has made it possible to access all kinds of software and drivers online without having to rely on something physical.
+The high-speed internet has enabled access to software and drivers online without relying on something physical.

-Fortunately, there are many utilities within the operating systems themselves that have made downloading and updating the motherboard and system drivers fairly easy.
+Fortunately, many utilities within the operating systems have made downloading and updating the motherboard and system drivers reasonably easy.

 How to Install Motherboard Drivers without CD Drive

-There are few ways to install the drivers in case if your PC lacks a CD drive.
+There are a few ways to install the drivers if your PC needs a CD drive.

-Installing from Within the OS – Need Internet Connection
+Installing from Within the OS Needs an Internet Connection

-If you have an internet connection and if your computer manages boot-up then install/update the drives from within the OS iteself.
+If you have an internet connection and your computer manages boot-up, install/update the drives from within the OS.

 1. Using Windows Updater

-For Windows users, this utility lets you do more than just update your OS.
-You can get new driver updates and also learn when was the last update performed.
+For Windows users, this utility lets you do more than update your OS.
+You can get new driver updates and learn when the last update was performed.

-- From there, click on the “Check for Updates” button.
+- Click the “Check for Updates” button from there.

 If drivers are available for your system, you will find them here.
 You can then go ahead and install them.
-The utility should take care of downloading and installing the drivers automatically for you.
+The utility should download and install the drivers automatically for you.

-Again, for this to work, you will need to have an internet connection.
+Again, for this to work, you must have an internet connection.

-You can also access this utility by simply typing “Windows Update” on the Windows Search Bar by pressing the Start button.
+You can access this utility by pressing the Start button and typing “Windows Update” on the Windows Search Bar.

 2. Download the Drivers from the Website

-To do this, you need to go to your motherboard’s manufacturer’s website using any browser.
-All major motherboard manufacturer’s including ASUS, Gigabyte, MSI, ASRock, Biostar etc offer drivers for their motherboards online.
+You must go to your motherboard’s manufacturer’s website using any browser.
+All major motherboard manufacturers offer their motherboards and online drivers, including ASUS, Gigabyte, MSI, ASRock, Biostar, etc.

-Simply search up the motherboard by typing its make and model on Google.
+Please search for the motherboard by typing its make and model on Google.